nateraw/stable-diffusion-videos/README.md

 ### The Notebook/App

-The above notebook allows you to generate videos by interpolating the latent space of [Stable Diffusion](https://github.com/CompVis/stable-diffusion).
+The [in-browser Colab demo](https://colab.research.google.com/github/nateraw/stable-diffusion-videos/blob/main/stable_diffusion_videos.ipynb) allows you to generate videos by interpolating the latent space of [Stable Diffusion](https://github.com/CompVis/stable-diffusion).

 You can either dream up different versions of the same prompt, or morph between different text prompts (with seeds set for each for reproducibility).